-Pros: Super comfortable.
+Pros: Extraordinarily comfortable.
 Can see extra use as outerwear in fall and spring.
-“House sweater” style chunky knits can feel like wearing a nice, cozy blanket.
+House-sweater style chunky knits can feel like wearing a nice cozy blanket.
 Easy on/off avoids that pullover-sweater-hair situation.

 Cons: Some see them as “grandpa” sweaters, although that rep has quickly faded in recent years.
 Usually more expensive since they’re beefier in fabric and construction.

-Pros: An easy to execute “style move” many are afraid to try.
-The perfect layer, since unlike pullovers, you can take it on and off without making your hair look like you just stuck a fork in an electrical outlet.
+Pros: An easy to execute style-move many are afraid to try.
+Pretty much the perfect layer, since unlike pullovers, you can take it on and off without making your hair look like you just stuck a fork in an electrical outlet.

 Cons: Maligned as “Mr. Rogers” style.
 Which is odd, since Mr. Rogers was about as good as it gets as a human being.
-As our dear leader can attest, some of us (at least used to) think cardigans are dumb and unstylish.
+Some of us used to think cardigans are frumpy and unstylish.
 Nothing could be further from the truth.

 Pros: Oozes “I know what I’m doing here.”
 Projects confidence and style.
-Keeps your neck warm in the colder months, and thinner styles layer quite easily.
+Keeps your neck warm in the colder months, and thinner styles layer quite easily underneath suits and sportscoats.

 Cons: You’ll get comments.
-A turtleneck is like a magnet for people to either pay compliments, or, make snide remarks (often the latter).
+A turtleneck is like a magnet for people to either pay compliments or make snide remarks (see #6 here).
 Can be difficult to find on the cheaper side that actually looks good and keeps its shape.